 Older children can research and write a report about the names of constellations.

 For history your child can study about navigation.
 Teach your child about the sextant and how sea captains used it to sail ships.
-Also have your child study about the history of astronomy.
-Start with Babylon.

 A homeschool unit on stars would not be complete without observing the night sky.
 All you will need is a star map and a clear night.
 To see a lot of stars you will need to be where there is not a lot of a light.
 City lights make viewing the stars difficult.